 Recipes Containing Egg Whites

 What Can I Use In Place of Eggs?
 Are There Good Egg Substitutes?

 - To approximate the flavor of eggs in dishes where eggs are usually the star (deviled eggs, and tofu scramble, for instance), you can sub in some black salt called kala namak.
 This salt is high in sulphur compounds and so can act as an egg flavor replacer.
 I would not suggest you use it in sweet dishes, though.
 NOTE: the salt is not black but more of a pink-beige color.
 I have no idea why they call it black salt.

-- To approximate the texture of egg in cakes, you can use ground flaxseed mixed with water in a ratio of 1 Tablespoon ground flax to 2-3 Tablespoons water per egg needing to be replaced.
+- To approximate the texture of eggs in cakes, you can use ground flaxseed mixed with water in a ratio of 1 Tablespoon ground flax to 2-3 Tablespoons water per egg needing to be replaced.
 Let it sit for a few minutes until it gets a little “gloopy,” like egg whites.
 TIP: in baking cakes where I want a nice, fine texture, I make sure the flaxseed is extra fine by whirring it up super fine in my blender.

 - You can also use aquafaba (the thickened water from canned chickpeas) as an egg replacer in both sweet and savory cooking and baking.
 The Kitchn has a great post on using aquafaba as an egg replacer.